Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 It's on you how to display these product on your website.
 But you can use the approach from [Dancing Goat example](#dancing-goat-example---setup):
 1. Create pages for products (e.g. in folder structure) in your web site channel and link them to product content items (of type `K13Store.ProductSKU`).
-You can use `K13Store.ProductPage` page type for this.
+You can use `K13Store.ProductPage` content type for this.
 ![Link product pages](../images/screenshots/linking_products_webchannel.png "Link product pages")
-2. Create Store page (use `K13Store.StorePage` page type) which represents entry point for your store.
+2. Create Store page (use `K13Store.StorePage` content type) which represents entry point for your store.
 You can display here main categories and Hot tip products.
 Skip this step when you don't need this type of page.
-3. Create pages for categories (use `K13Store.CategoryPage` page type) and select product pages in Products in category field.
+3. Create pages for categories (use `K13Store.CategoryPage` content type) and select product pages in Products in category field.
 ![Products in category](../images/screenshots/category_products.png "Products in category")

 ### How to display products on your website?